Lilyhammer: Production

-The first series was shot on location during 2011, with post-production finishing in November and originally intended to be aired on NRK1 on 1 January 2012.
-The Norwegian broadcast was put on hold, because of a conflict between NRK1 and the producers about product placements, which were illegal at the time under Norwegian law.
+The first series was shot on location during 2011, with post-production finishing in November.
+Originally intended to air on NRK1 beginning on 1 January 2012, the Norwegian debut was put on hold because of a conflict between NRK1 and the producers about product placements, which were illegal at the time under Norwegian law.
 The series premiered in Norway on 25 January 2012.
 It was commissioned by NRK1 from Norwegian Rubicon TV AS, in association with Netflix and German-owned distributor Red Arrow International.

 The second season was filmed on location both in Norway and New York City during the first four months of 2013.
 Production was delayed due to Van Zandt's schedule with Bruce Springsteen and the E Street Band's Wrecking Ball World Tour.
 Van Zandt was replaced on the Australian leg of the tour by guitarist Tom Morello so that filming could proceed.